The Making of an Image

 As an unabashed and unrepentant tech geek, I am a fan of 404 pages that go above and beyond.
 So it was important to me that I do something to at least uphold the tradition of non-traditional 404s – if not stake out new territory.
 I wanted to create something that was epic in scale – as in, “We searched far and wide for your the URL you wanted but were not able to find it.”

 I saw associating pop culture references as a way to make the page even more fun.
-This was inspired by the long-standing tradition to hide “Easter eggs” in content that could reveal deeper meaning to those who found them and decoded them.
+This was inspired by the long-standing tradition to hide “Easter eggs” in content that could reveal a deeper meaning to those who found them and decoded them.
 There are three (or four depending on how you count) in the 404 page.

 My original searches on Unsplash focused on ‘retrieve’ and “retriever,’ and related concepts.
 These searches led me to the following image by Patrick Hendry – shown here downsized (the original is over 8k pixels wide) but otherwise unretouched or cropped.

 Looking at the original image, I intuited that a more Lawrence of Arabia-ish aspect ratio would reduce clutter and put focus on the dog.
 I also wanted to pull out detail hidden in the dog’s face and make the foreground more present.
 These changes could be made in Photoshop (which I own) or Lightroom (which I don’t) but I decided to use a new tool: Luminar AI.
-The promise was that the AI “smarts” in many of the tools would make some aspects of easier and faster.
+The promise was that the AI “smarts” in many tools would make some aspects easier and faster.
 That has turned out to be true, and Luminar AI has become my primary photo-editing tool.

 I used the Composition tool to suggest a variety of crops and settled on one named Facebook Cover as the one with the widest aspect.
 (The rest of the Featured Images are cropped to 16:9.)
 After I made the final crop decision, I used the Accent and Sky Enhancer tools.
 Within a few moments the foreground was popping – especially the bandana – and the dog’s face was a little more open and emphasized by the fact that the space behind the dog’s head automagically opened up.
 Not much needed to be done to the sky after the crop, but the orange bands closest to the horizon were pushed a tad to be more vibrant.